A Brief History of the Lindau Meetings

 "Science and humanism – a debate about the values and duties of scientists"

 Rita Levi-Montalcini (Nobel Prize in Physiology or Medicine 1986) placed science in the service of humanism and called for a “Magna Charta of Duties.”
 Researchers had a duty, she said, to use their work to make a contribution towards a better world. „The world we live in is driven not solely by mindless physical forces but, more crucially, by subjective human values.
 Human values become the underlying key to world change.”
-Recalling these words spoken by Medicine Nobel Laureate Roger Sperry (1981), Levi-Montalcini cautioned her Lindau audience: „Young people here should be well aware of the importance of science and the necessity of science to go on.“ Her commitment to value-based science resulted in the „Declaration of Human Duties“ in 1994.
+Recalling these words spoken by Medicine Nobel Laureate Roger Sperry (1981), Levi-Montalcini cautioned her Lindau audience: „Young people here should be well aware of the importance of science and the necessity of science to go on.“ Her commitment to value-based science resulted in "The Carta of Human Duties“ in 1994.

-International Council of Human Duties
+International Council of Human Duties: "The Carta of Human Duties"

 "First visit by a German President"